 - Have lunch with at least one new contact each week.
 Obviously, networking is an essential part of finding a job.
 But blindly adding new people to your LinkedIn contacts list, where they will likely just collect dust, is entirely ineffective.
 It is vital to meet with people on a regular basis.
 Lunch or even over coffee is an ideal setting, because it is more relaxed.
 Building these relationships may help you in your current position, and they will definitely help when you enter the job market.

 - Rev up your skills.
-Employers want to know that you are up on the latest skills, trends, advances, etc. While some employers will foot the bill for continue education, the number who do so is shrinking.
+Employers want to know that you are up on the latest skills, trends, advances, etc. While some employers will foot the bill for continuing education, the number who do so is shrinking.
 And, if you are between jobs, no one but yourself can ensure that your skills are up-to-date.
 Explore online courses and local certificate programs to broaden your industry knowledge, increasing your marketability to a variety of employers.
 Not only will your skill set increase, but you may meet industry professionals who are also continuing education.

 - Look beyond your industry.
 Just because you have been working in the same industry for a certain number of years, does not mean that you must stay in that industry.
 Your fundamental job function is the primary skill set you are selling to employers, not your knowledge of a specific industry.
 Your skills as an IT professional in the financial industry are certainly transferable to the health care industry, for example.
 Job seekers can greatly expand their chances of success by expanding the number of industries in which they seek opportunities.